-Two teenage boys opened fire inside San Jose National High School in Tacloban City on June 22, 2026, killing three students and wounding at least 15 others in an attack that authorities say was planned in advance.
+Two teenage boys opened fire inside San Jose National High School in Tacloban City in the Philippines on June 22, 2026, killing three students and wounding at least 20 others (15 from gunfire) in an attack that authorities say was planned in advance.

 Regional police chief Brig.
 Gen. Jason Capoy disclosed on June 23 that the two suspects had been plotting the shooting since as early as April or May.
 “Based on our information, as early as May 1, if I’m not mistaken,” Capoy told reporters.
-The suspects — a 14-year-old and a 15-year-old who both attended the government-run high school — were close friends and said during initial questioning that they were bullied at school, according to Capoy, though he declined to provide further details about those allegations.
+The suspects — a 14-year-old (Nash) and a 15-year-old (Rod), one of whom was a student of the school — were close friends and said during initial questioning that they were bullied at school, according to Capoy, though he declined to provide further details about those allegations.
 Both had no prior criminal record.
+One suspect was apprehended at the scene, while the other was captured following a manhunt.

 The mid-morning assault sent hundreds of terrified students fleeing the campus, which serves more than 1,500 students.